stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 Guest roles are always free, per site you can add up-to 3 of these roles.

-For teams that want to take it to the next level Forestry offers [Organizations](/docs/settings/team-management#organizations).
-Organizing editors, developers and admins in [User roles](/docs/settings/team-management#user-roles) makes managing your whole team simple (paid feature).
+For teams that need more advanced team management Forestry provides [Organizations](/docs/settings/team-management#organizations).
+Organizing editors, developers and admins in [User roles](/docs/settings/team-management#user-roles) makes managing your whole team across multiple sites simple (paid feature).

 ***